-- request that S106 impact on health be considered, as their initial modelling suggests that the impact of this development is up to £56k.
+- request that S106 impact on health be considered, as their initial modelling suggests that the impact of this development is up to £56k. - no further comments made on amended scheme.

-Coal Authority - 15/08/2022
+Coal Authority - 15/08/2022 and 11/04/2023

 - confirm that the application is supported by a coal mining risk assessment that correctly identifies risk posed by potential unrecorded mine workings; - the CMRA recommends borehole testing on site (to be conditioned as precommencement requirements and follow up validation) and provides further advice on potential mine gas and the effective operation of SuDS alongside the development proposals.